 Spruce-and-pine forest and granite cliffs define much of these 16,000-plus square miles surrounded by lakes Huron, Michigan and Superior.
 Watch freighters navigate the Soo Locks in Sault Ste.
 Marie, Michigan’s oldest city, and experience it yourself on Soo Locks Boat Tours.

 Hundreds of mounted creatures fill the walls at The Antlers, where you’ll find northern Michigan dishes like the Paul Bunyan burger and Soo Stew Canoes (gumbo or chili in a sourdough “canoe”).

-Owned by the Great Lakes Shipwreck Museum, the 1923 Crews Quarters at Whitefish Point Light Station provide a restful stay (from $150).
+In the same vicinity as the Great Lakes Shipwreck Museum, the 1923 Crews Quarters at Whitefish Point Light Station provide a restful stay (from $150).

 After breakfast at the light station, explore the Great Lakes Shipwreck Museum, which holds the bell recovered from the 1975 wreck of the Edmund Fitzgerald.

 Your westward journey along the Lake Superior Circle Tour leads to Grand Marais and its smattering of shops, casual restaurants and places to stay.
 The West Bay Diner serves fish and chips, and burgers made with beef or buffalo.